lethargilistic/spydes/README.rst

 A generous assortment of alternative names for the values are available, but if there's a nickname that is shared between two values, that has been omitted.
 For example, there is no Value.SHARP_TOP because that refers to Aces and Fours.
+All of these nicknames are singular, not plural.

 standard_values